Guidelines for Authors

 Cite literature in the text in chronological, followed by alphabetical, order and formatted like these examples: "Campbell (1983, 1987b)," "(Smith et al., 1984; Karl and Craven, 1988; Korobi, 1997, 1998)."
 In the References section, list citations in alphabetical, followed by chronological, order.
 All publications cited in the text should be listed alphabetically after the first author.

-• More than six authors, cite 6 authors + et al. If the paper has only 7 authors, cite all authors.
+- More than three authors, cite 3 authors + et al. If the paper has only 4 authors, cite all authors.

 Some examples of correct citations are given below: